LEOPARD GECKO CARE SHEET

 It is also important to note that they may be awake every once in a while during the day.
 If you enter the room, they may greet you like a puppy at the front of the glass.
 Also, any noise that may sound like possible food could wake them.
 However, at night is their prime hours.
 This is when they will walk around their enclosure, get a sip of water, and when you should feed them.
 Typically after a bit of exercise, your gecko will spend the rest of the night lounging about.

 ENCLOSURE: Leopard Geckos require a fairly simple enclosure compared to other species, this being one of the main reasons I suggest them for beginners.
-But is also not an excuse to only provide the bare minimum.
-I will not be sharing how to create a bio-active enclosure in this care sheet.
-Bio-active enclosures have far different requirements and are far more difficult for beginners to properly create.
-However, bio-active enclosures are incredible for Leopard Geckos and great for enrichment!
-I highly suggest upgrading once you are comfortable, but a proper enclosure that is not bio-active is just as good.
+However this is not to be used as an excuse to provide the bare minimum.
+While not described in this care sheets, bio-active enclosures are incredible choice Leopard Geckos, but do require a certain level of skill and experience to properly create.
+If you are a beginner, you may always upgrade after a few years of ownership!

 Leopard Geckos require a heat gradient.
 Reptiles cannot sweat, therefore they must move to a colder area to cool down.
 Heat from below is needed for digestion.
-I personally prefer head pads or tape over heat bulbs, but either or may be used.
+I personally prefer head pads or heat tape over heat bulbs, but either may be used.
 Place your heat pad to the far right or left below your glass enclosure.
 This side is now the designated “Warm” side.
+When using heat tape/pads, be sure there is a piece of slate (stone) or thick substrate to prevent burns from direct contact to the heated glass.
+I prefer this over heat bulbs as bulbs tend to be too warm, disrupting the heat gradient.

 For substrate, you may use paper towels, natural slate tiles, or both.
 While this may take some time for your gecko to establish, I place the paper towel in the area they use the restroom to make cleaning super easy!
-Some people also use non adhesive shelf liners!
+Some people also use non adhesive shelf liners.
 Never use sand, calcium sand, or walnut shells.
 Leopard Geckos are native to rocky semi-arid regions in South Asia.
 Sand will be ingested and cause impaction.
 Walnut shells can also cause impactions and scrape up the soft underbellies of your gecko.
+Avoid “reptile carpet”, fabric holds and grows bacteria.
+Gecko’s may also get their nails stuck within the material.

 TEMPERATURE GRADIENT: Leopard Geckos require a heat gradient.
 Unlike us, they cannot sweat or put a jacket on so you must provide a range of temperatures.
 Place the heat pad that matches the gallon size of your enclosure, on the far right or left.
 This establishes the warm area.
 Basking temperatures should be 90-95 F (32-35 C).
 This is the temperature of the stone they lay on, not necessarily the air.
-Surface Temperature guns are perfect at checking the temperature.
+Surface Temperature guns are perfect a great tool for checking the temperature.

 Temperatures should then gradually reach 75-80 F (24-26 C) on the cool side.
 This is a measurement of air temperature.
 Purchasing a thermometer is best to determine proper temperatures.
 I suggest a thermometer and hygrometer placed on the cool side.
 Linked below is my favorite brand and style.

 UVB LIGHTING: UVB is not needed for Leopard Geckos.
-These geckos are nocturnal therefore they naturally do not absorb a lot of sunlight.
+These geckos are crepuscular therefore they naturally do not absorb a lot of sunlight.
 However, they do need “daylight” to have proper day and night cycles.
-This can be a fluorescent bulb, room light, open window (sun cannot directly shine in the enclosure), etc. Simply a light that will act as the sun so they know when to sleep.
+This can be a fluorescent bulb, room light, open window (sun cannot directly shine in the enclosure), etc. Simply a light that will act as the “sun” to regulate their circadian rhythm.

 By feeding your gecko calcium powder with vitamin D3, you are giving your gecko the nutrients their body would make with their small exposure to UVB light.
 If you do choose to have a UVB bulb you must ensure it is the proper intensity.
 I suggest a 2.0 linear bulb on for 8 hours a day.
 9 am to 5 pm with other light to simulate the full 12 hours of sunlight.
-If you have an albino morph, I suggest against UVB because they are extremely sensitive to the light.
+If you have an albino morph, I suggest against UVB because of their extreme sensitive to light.

 FEEDING: Leopard Geckos are strict insectivorous, meaning they only eat insects!
 Crickets and/or Dubia Roaches should be their staple diet.
 For a young Leopard Gecko, under a year old, feed daily.
 About 2 crickets/roaches per inch of your gecko from head to tail.
 For adults, feed every other day.
 I personally feed Monday, Wednesday, and Friday.
 Feed 3 crickets/roaches per inch.
 Remember a diverse diet leads to a happy and healthy gecko!
 Horn worms, meal worms, wax worms, and other bugs serve as great treats to incorporate in their meals.
 Check the chart below for snack instructions.